Raising Your FICO Score for Home buyers

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of an individual having a superior FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double the amount of an individual having a better FICO score.

-Improving your FICO is the best way to ease into owning a home.
+Improving your FICO is the first step in owning a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are ways to increase your score.
+Building your FICO score takes time.
+It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these tips:

-- Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt sitting on a single card.
+- Spread your debt around.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt taking up the balance one card.

-- Retail cards and service station cards.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
-You must always beware of charging a large balance for too long because these types of cards more than likely have a surprising interest rate.
+- Apply for service station cards or department store credit.
+For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to improve credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You should always avoid keeping a large balance for more than a couple of months because these types of cards more than likely have a larger interest rate.

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Future Home Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Future Home Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.